bitkarrot/khatru-payments/USAGE.md

 The library uses JSON files for persistence:

-- `paid_access.json` - Active paid users and expiration times
+- `paid_access.json` - **Active paid users and expiration times** (persistent, required for production)
-- `charge_mappings.json` - Payment hash to provider ID mappings (deprecated - now handled in memory)
+- `charge_mappings.json` - Payment hash to provider ID mappings (optional, can be in-memory)

 Files are automatically created and managed by the library.
-Note that payment hash mappings are now stored in memory within the provider for better performance and accuracy.
+The paid access storage is essential for production use and handles thousands of pubkeys efficiently.
+Payment hash mappings are handled in-memory by providers during the payment verification process.

 ## Error Handling